-Getting up at 0345 is not particularly child-friendly.
-Luckily, my daughters are easygoing.
-They look forward to sailing the Nile and seeing Egypt.
-A six-hour flight later, we land in Hurghada.
 Now, I won’t knock Hurghada, because I didn’t see all of it, but apart from beautiful beaches, grand resorts along the Red Sea coast and probably fab snorkelling and diving, is there much to it?
 Is there a city?
 A centre?
 A lively, bustling market?
 Perhaps.
 I didn’t see one.
-Now, about Egyptian traffic.
-Where do I begin?

 Most long-distance transport in Egypt seems to be in convoy, often with more than 100 busses, one after the other.
 So is our journey from Hurghada to Luxor.
-We break twice during the four hours.
+We stop twice during the four hours.

 As we drive through the Red Sea Mountains, darkness descends.
 The driver doesn’t switch the headlamps on – except every once in a while, to check the road and oncoming traffic, presumably.
 Afterwards, he switches the lights off again.
 An effort to save energy, perhaps?

 Road safety isn’t high on the priorities list, it appears.
 We’re told traffic lights have been installed in Luxor, but no one really cares.
-So the authorities optimistically put up countdown clocks, politely saying Could you kindly wait just 16 more seconds until the light turns green?
+So the authorities optimistically put up countdown clocks, politely asking Could you kindly wait just 16 more seconds until the light turns green?

 Egyptian traffic is a story all on its own.